rust-lang/rust-project-goals/src/rfc.md

 * **Goals cover a problem, not a solution.** As much as possible, the goal should describe the problem to be solved, not the precise solution.
 This also implies that accepting a goal means the project is committing that the **problem** is a priority: we are not committing to accept any particular solution.
 * **Nothing good happens without an owner.** Rust endeavors to run an open, participatory process, but ultimately achieving any concrete goal requires someone (or a small set of people) to take ownership of that goal.
 Owners are entrusted to listen, take broad input, and steer a well-reasoned course in the tradeoffs they make towards implementing the goal.
 But this power is not unlimited: owners make proposals, but teams are ultimately the ones that decide whether to accept them.
 * **To everything, there is a season.** While there will be room for accepting new goals that come up during the year, we primarily want to pick goals during a fixed time period and use the rest of the year to execute.

+# Reference-level explanation
+[reference-level-explanation]: #reference-level-explanation

+The long-term vision is to create a sustainable goals process for the project.
+Per the axiom that **goals cover a problem, not a solution**, this RFC does not propose a specific process. **Rather, the goal is to devise the process.** To help us get going quickly, the intent is that the goal owner will design and drive an experiental process, including (a) selecting a slate of goals that will be confirmed by the teams they affect; (b) monitoring and reporting on progress towards those goals; and (c) developing infrastructure to support that monitoring and lessen the load.
+Experience from that will be used to shape an RFC that describes the process to use for the future (assuming the experiment is a success).

 ## Ownership and other resources